Links on Android Authority may earn us a commission. Learn more.

 Since 1985, music deemed unsuitable for younger audiences has been stamped with a little black and white warning label that reads “Parental Advisory Explicit Content.”
-Songs and albums are forced to wear this if they contain strong or discriminatory language, reference violence or abuse, or contain sexual themes.
+Songs and albums wear this label if they contain strong or discriminatory language, reference violence or abuse, or contain sexual themes.
 Anything that could be considered objectionable by listeners will likely be deemed “explicit.”

-On Spotify, explicit material is marked either with an E symbol or an EXPLICIT tag.
+On Spotify, explicit material has an E symbol or an EXPLICIT tag on it.
 For example, the Au5 remix of “Piece Of Me (feat.
 LOVA)” seen below has the E symbol next to the artists’ names.
 This means the song is recognized as explicit by Spotify.

-How do you report an explicit song to Spotify?
+How to report an explicit song to Spotify

-According to Spotify, not all explicit content on the platform is tagged as such.
+According to Spotify, not all explicit content on the platform gets flagged.
 The reason for this is that “[the content they can feasibly tag as explicit] depends on information [they] get from rights-holders.”
 The only known way to report a song you believe to be mislabeled as clean when the content is clearly explicit is to fill out a contact form.